nelsonfigueroa/nelson.cloud/content/posts/2025-02-18-delete-all-pulumi-stacks-in-one-go.md

 +++
-title = "Delete All Pulumi Stacks with One Command" summary = "How to delete all pulumi stacks with a shell one-liner." date = "2025-02-18" lastmod = "2026-02-07T01:54:50-08:00" categories = ["Shell", "Pulumi"]
+title = "Delete All Pulumi Stacks with One Command" summary = "How to delete all Pulumi stacks with a shell one-liner." date = "2025-02-18" lastmod = "2026-02-07T01:54:50-08:00" categories = ["Shell", "Pulumi"]